 3) Be under 19 years of age at the first of January in the year of the competition.
 Year 7 & 8 students must meet equivalent criteria as bona fide students in Year 7 or 8.
 Younger children are not eligible to enter any of the events.

-1) Competitors are divided into classes based on their gender and current year level at school.
+1) Competitors are divided into grades based on their gender and current year level at school.

 2) Competitors are divided into four separate grades based on their current year level at school, Yr 7&8, Junior (Yr 9), Intermediate (Yr 10&11), Senior (Yr 12&13).